juntylpro1/secure-enterprise/onboard-custom.md

 There are several benefits for using scripts for your deployable architecture.
 Scripts can be used for custom validation, for example, if you want to ensure that the `tag` parameter is always a valid cost center ID.
 The pre-validation script could make a call out to a service to check that the cost center ID was valid.
 You can track deployments and add resources to an inventory system by providing a post-deployment script that can call out to a service to track which resources were just deployed.
 Another scenario could be data migration.
 A pre-deployment script can backup data and then after the deployable architecture deletes the old data store and creates the new one, the post-deployement script can restore it to the new data store.
 Or you can use scripts to install or configure software.

 Scripts are pulled from your deployable architecture's repository.
-Scripts need to be written in ansible and saved in a YAML file.
+Scripts need to be written in Ansible and saved in a YAML file.
 For the deployment to recognize the scripts automatically, create a scripts file in the root of your repo and they need to be saved in this order `action/stage/type.yaml`.
-For example, if you have a script that you want to run before your projects validation, the file would be saved as `validate/pre/ansible.yaml`.
+For example, if you have a script that you want to run before your project validation, the file would be saved as `validate/pre/ansible.yaml`.
 If they are saved in a different directory, you need to use the catalog manifest so that the catalog can find them.
 For more information about the catalog manifest, see [Specifying product metadata for onboarding a product to a private catalog](/docs/secure-enterprise?topic=secure-enterprise-manifest).

-All scripts must be capable of running more than once without any ill affects.
+All scripts must be capable of running more than once without failing.
 For example, a pre-deployment or post-deployment script should operate correctly, even if it is run several times.
 Post-deployment scripts might add resources to a catalog management database and should be sure not to add duplicate resources if run more than once.

 The following is an example of a pre-script that is used to display a message after the deployable architecture is validated.
 Pre-scripts get passed to all of the inputs from the deployable architecture, including the credentials used to authorize deployment.